bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

-Development Process for Asset Issuing
+Development Process for Token Issuing
 --------------------------------------

-In this document we use the Java language as an example to create an asset issuer and issue an asset of 1000000000.
+In this document we use the Java language as an example to create an token issuer and issue 1000000000 tokens.

 Creating an SDK Instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~